vincev/freezeout/README.md

 default this is set to the standard applications path.
 The data folder contains the database files for the players and the server signing key that is used to sign messages sent to the clients.

+The `--key-path` and `--chain-path` options specify the paths to the TLS private key and certificate chain.
+When specifed these enable TLS for secure WebSocket connections (`wss://host:port`), if these options are omitted the server uses unencrypted WebSocket connections (`ws://host:port`) secured by the Noise Protocol.

 ## Running the egui client